kaz-utashiro/greple-update/README.md

     greple -Mupdate '\w+' --cm 'sub{uc}' --diff file

-Command **sdif** or **cdif** is would be useful to see the difference visually.
+Command **sdif** or **cdif** would be useful to see the difference visually.

     greple -Mupdate '\w+' --cm 'sub{uc}' --diff file | cdif

-This module has spun off from [App::Greple::subst](https://metacpan.org/pod/App%3A%3AGreple%3A%3Asubst) module.
+This module has been spun off from [App::Greple::subst](https://metacpan.org/pod/App%3A%3AGreple%3A%3Asubst) module.
 Consult it for more practical use case.

 # OPTIONS